farrellwahyudi/Predict-Customer-Personality-to-Boost-Marketing-Campaign-by-Using-Machine-Learning/README.md

 - Customer Retention: Focus on retaining this customer base by providing excellent customer service and building long-term loyalty.

 ## Potential Impact
-If we focus on the high potential customers and target the campaigns to them exclusively we will see a massive improvement on marketing Return of Investment (ROI).
+If we focus on the high potential customers and target the campaigns to them exclusively we will see a massive improvement on Conversion Rate (~ 0.75 on average) and by extension marketing Return of Investment (ROI).
 Where:

 $$ROI = {Total Revenue - Total Marketing Cost \over Total Marketing Cost}$$